telerik/maui-docs/controls/pdfviewer/display-documents.md

 <snippet id='pdfviewer-key-features-source-fixed-method' />

->note The example shows a pdf document visualized as an EmbeddedResource.
+>note The example shows a PDF document visualized as an EmbeddedResource.
 This is one of the options for loading a pdf with the PdfViewer control.

 ## Visualize documents from Uri